pyeventsourcing/eventsourcing/README.md

 assert copy.modified_on == world.modified_on
 ```

-This example can be adjusted and extended for any event sourced domain model.
+This example can be adjusted and extended for any event-sourced domain model.

 ## Application